eclau29/Branching/README.md

 * `git checkout branchName` - make `branchName` the current branch in working directory;

-* TODO - checkout -b
+* TODO - checkout -b changed on master

+* More stuff on master branch